-Shares subject to the performance-based restricted stock units granted in 2009 will vest or be forfeited at the beginning of 2013 based upon our total return to shareholders.
-The target number of shares will vest if we have achieved a cumulative total return to shareholders for a four-year performance period that places us among the top 50% of the companies in the S&P 500 Utilities Index or the S&P 500 Index with additional shares vesting ratably for performance above the 50th percentile of the S&P 500 Utilities Index to the maximum number (150% of the target number) for performance at or above the 75th percentile of that index.
-If our performance does not place us among the top 50% of the companies in the S&P 500 Index, shares will vest for performance above the 35th percentile of the S&P 500 Utilities Index declining from the target number of shares at the 50th percentile to zero at the 35th percentile.
+Shares subject to the performance-based restricted stock units granted in 2010 will vest or be forfeited at the beginning of 2014 based upon our total return to shareholders.
+The target number of shares will vest if we have achieved a cumulative total return to shareholders for a four-year performance period that places us among the top 50% of the companies in the S&P 500 Utilities Index or the S&P 500 Index with additional shares vesting ratably for performance above the 50th percentile of that index.
+If our performance does not place us among the top 50% of the companies in the S&P 500 Utilities Index of the companies in the S&P 500 Index, shares will vest for performance above the 35th percentile of the S&P 500 Index, shares at the 50th percentile of the S&P 500 Index at the 50th percentile of the S&P 500 Index, shares at the 50th percentile of the S&P 500 Index at the 50th percentile of the S&P 500 Index at the 50th percentile of the S&P 500 Index, shares at the 50th percentile of the S&P 500 Index at the 50th percentile of the S&P 500 Index at the 50th percentile of the S&P 500 Index at the 50th percentile of the S&P 500 Index at the 50th percentile of the S&P 500 Index at the 50th percentile of the S&P 500 Index at the 50th percentile to zero at the 35th percentile.